heksadecimal/sequence/README.md

 ### Winning

-- The game ends when a player completes 2 sequences.
+- The game ends when a player complete a sequence of five cards.
+Cheers!